Renting a car in Okinawa

 You must compensate the rental car company with the period they cannot use the car for business in the event of an accident

 You should also take into account that you are responsible to compensate the rental car company with the period where they cannot use the rental car if it needs to be kept at a garage for repair or cleaning.
-This is called 'Non-operation charge(NOC)' and its rate is normally the same among all the rental car companies.
+This is called 'Non-operation charge(NOC)'.

-If you rent a car from Company A or B, there is a waiver scheme option that exempts you from NOC by paying extra money in advance.
+There is a waiver scheme option that exempts you from NOC by paying extra money in advance.
 Please check the respective companies' options in their insurance compensation policies.
-There is no such option with Company C. Therefore, you must pay NOC no matter what in case of an accident.

 - A rental car was returned to the rental car company with unidentifiable sticky black liquid and it left a stain on the seat.
 The lessee claimed they were not responsible for this and tried to refuse to pay the cleaning cost.